 There is a small collection of baked fish recipes that we draw inspiration from when preparing fish bought fresh from the weekly market.

 The fish on offer varies depending on what was caught.
-Therefore our favourite fish salmon is not always available and we get to try different varieties of fish every now and then.
+Therefore our favorite fish salmon is not always available and we get to try different varieties of fish every now and then.
 Though salmon remains on top of our list.
-Recipes range from baked salmon fillet in foil with lemon and rosemary, to pieces of salmon scattered within a spinach lasagne, as well as a creamy sauce with salmon pieces, leek and carrots accompanied by pasta.
+Recipes range from baked salmon fillet in foil with lemon and rosemary, to pieces of salmon scattered within a spinach lasagna, as well as a creamy sauce with salmon pieces, leek and carrots accompanied by pasta.
 A freshly grilled salmon steak tempts the taste buds just the same.

-Gutting and de-scaling is not one of my favourite tasks the result is always smelly fish fingers and the scales scattered all around the kitchen bench and floor.
+Gutting and de-scaling is not one of my favorite tasks the result is always smelly fish fingers and the scales scattered all around the kitchen bench and floor.
 Never the less we like fish and it is so healthy but we do however get ready filleted fish more often.
 We then bake the fish with in season vegetables and add steamed or baked potatoes or sweet potatoes, rice or chickpeas.
 Sometimes we just bake the fish and add a potato salad or sweet potato salad.